AndreLLPrado/Photon2_GiveMeMyArtefact_2021.1/README.md

 	'S'
 	'D'

-Change to Wizzard: '1'
+Change to Blue: '1'
-Change to Cat: '2'
+Change to Red: '2'

+Mouse 0 with Red shoot in objects
+Mouse 0 with Blue create wall